Skip to Content

 The Palace of Governors was closed for repairs while we were there, so we didn’t get to look inside this Spanish colonial building that was built in 1610.
 Stop in if it’s open though; it’s one of the oldest surviving structures in the country and remnants of a different colonial period than we learn about in many U.S. schools.

-one very cool thing to do is to stroll along the palace’s side portico.
+One very cool thing to do is to stroll along the palace’s side portico.
 The American Indian artisans who assemble there daily come from the state’s 21 pueblos and native tribes.

 They need to demonstrate artistry and skill to qualify to set up shop here.
 Styles range from traditional to quite modern and prices vary from $12 for beaded earrings to $100 for a silver belt buckle, and upwards from there.